Carifio24/SpellbookApp/README.md

 Current features include:
  * Store your known, prepared, and favorite spells for multiple character profiles
  * Two-level sorting
- * Filter by any selection of level, class, sourcebook, school, casting time, duration, range, concentration required, and whether a spell can be cast as a ritual
+ * Filter by any selection of level, class, source, school, casting time, duration, range, concentration required, and whether a spell can be cast as a ritual
  * Search by spell name
  * Pull down to refresh current spell list
  * Long press on a star button to unselect all other options of the same type